Thyra: Strengthening of the Danevirke

 Aggesen and Saxo Grammaticus record that Thyra was a wise and steadfast queen who ordered the building of the Danevirke, a system of fortifications built to protect Denmark from invaders from the south.
 According to Aggesen, Thyra ordered the construction of the Danevirke as part of her plan to end Denmark's role as a tributary to the Kingdom of Germany.
-She is reported to have deceived the German emperor into believing that the fortifications she was constructing on the border were to protect Germany from a invasion from her husband Gorm.
+She is reported to have deceived the German emperor into believing that the fortifications she was constructing on the border were to protect Germany from an invasion from her husband Gorm.
 The Historia Norwegiæ further attests to Thyra's wisdom, contrasting her astuteness with the foolishness of Gorm.

 The first phase of construction has been shown to predate Thyra's reign, with some trees in the fortification having been felled in 737 CE, however the defences were extended significantly several times until the 12th-century CE.